SMTashev20/gravitators/README.md

 <p> To install our project on your machine you just need to clone it.
 This can be done by : </p>
 <pre>git clone https://github.com/SMTashev20/gravitators.git</pre>
-You can open the project by opening the <strong> Gravitators.sln </strong> file You can open the project by opening the <strong> Gravitators.sln </strong> file
+You can open the project by opening the <strong> Gravitators.sln </strong> file

 ## 🧒 Our Team